Profila/Catalyst/challenge-fund5/README.md

 Is a simple console application to check if en-/decryption works.

+## Metatdata Plublicapi
+Contains to code for adding metadat to the Cardano Blockchain.
+This part of the code was decoupled form our core application and contains only the part regarding fund5 metadata challenge.
 ## General idea

 General idea is that we encypt the metadata with synchronous encryption, which will be added to the blockchain.